-HURRICANE X: make the plan
+HURRICANE PREPAREDNESS: Make the plan

 Determine if whether or not you live in a storm surge hurricane evacuation zone or if you’re in a home that would be unsafe during a hurricane.
 If you are, figure out where you would go and how you would get there if told to evacuate.
 You do not need to travel hundreds of miles.
 Identify someone, perhaps a friend or relative who doesn’t live in a zone or unsafe home, and ask to use their home as your evacuation destination.
 Be sure to account for your pets, as most local shelters do not permit them.